-4. Small Group Leader meetings (Indirect): This process addresses outcomes 4, 6, and 7.
-Assessment and analysis will begin on March 1st.
-Results will be reported for the current academic year by May 31st.
+6. Small Group Leader meetings (Indirect): This process addresses outcomes 4, 6, and 7.
+Assessment of the report year will begin on January 15th of the following year and results will be reported by May 31st.

-Senior microEP students that lead these small groups experience their first taste of administrative responsibility, performance assessment and feedback, and management team discussions as they find common issues of concern from the different Small Groups.
+Senior MicroEP students that lead these small groups experience their first taste of administrative responsibility, performance assessment and feedback, and management team discussions as they find common issues of concern from the different Small Groups.
 They have the responsibility to not only assess and prioritize common issues and the responsibility to propose and help implement program changes needed to address the issues.
 These meetings are facilitated by Associate Director Panneer Selvam.